Vincenzo Bellini: Beatrice di Tenda: Venice 1833

-Beatrice di Tenda, with the leading role requiring a strong female character to be written for Pasta, composer and librettist met to consider a subject.
+Beatrice di Tenda, with the leading role requiring a strong female character to be written for Pasta, the composer and librettist met to consider a subject.
 Much of the initial work fell upon Romani, who had to look at a number of possible sources, and he became irritated by the task, finally hoping that a shipment of books from Paris would reveal a suitable one.
 It appears that by 6 October, a subject had been agreed upon: it would be Cristina regina di Svenzia from a play by Alexandre Dumas which had appeared in Paris in 1830.
 However, by one month later, Bellini was writing to Pasta to state that: "The subject has been changed, and we'll write Beatrice di Tenda [after the play of the same name by Carlo Tedaldi-Fores.]
 I had a hard time persuading Romani, but persuade him I did, and with good reasons.
 Knowing that the subject pleases you, as you told me the evening when you saw the ballet [in September 1832 in Milan when it accompanied a Mercadante opera] ...
 He is a man of good will, and I want him to show it also in wanting to prepare at least the first act for me swiftly."

-Bellini's expectation that Romani's good will would be demonstrated promptly, turned out to be a mistake.
+Bellini's expectation that Romani's goodwill would be demonstrated promptly, turned out to be a mistake.
 The librettist had vastly over-committed himself: by the time that Cristina became Beatrice, he had made commitments to Mercadante for an October opera; also to Carlo Coccia for an opera for La Scala on 14 February 1833; and further, to Luigi Majocchi for a Parma production on 26 February; to Mercadante for La Scala on 10 March; and to Donizetti for Florence on 17 March.
-Nothing happened in November; Bellini announced that he would arrive in Venice in early December and after 10th, he became preoccupied with rehearsals for Norma.
+Nothing happened in November; Bellini announced that he would arrive in Venice in early December, and after the 10th, he became preoccupied with rehearsals for Norma.
 However, the lack of any verses—for an opera which was supposed to be staged in the second half of February—caused him to have to take action against Romani.
 This involved a complaint lodged with the governor of Venice who then contacted the governor of Milan, who then had his police contact Romani.
 The librettist finally arrived in Venice on 1 January 1833.
 He holed up to write Bellini's libretto, but, at the same time, Donizetti was equally incensed at delays in receiving a libretto from Romani for an opera which was to be Parisina.